Shikherneo2/apuri_app_analytics/README.md

 Instructions on Setting up
 ------------------------------

-1. Choose the language you want to use, put that folder on your server's directory(only required files will be open to access), and rename the folder to "cretin_app_analytics".
+1. Choose the language you want to use, put that folder on your server's directory(only required files will be open to access), and rename the folder to "apuri_app_analytics".

 2. The database can be setup by simply runnning the migrations.
 The database credentials can be setup by editing the .env file.